 At the time of preparing this FSS, specific regulatory risks of particular interest to the LGPS are in relation to the McCloud/Sargeant judgements, the cost cap mechanism and the timing of future funding valuations consultation.
 These are discussed in the sections below.

-McCloud/Sargeant judgements and cost cap
+McCloud/Sargeant judgments